 Case competitions are like intellectual sport events with a special learning climate and progress.
 As in all types of competition, the training and coaching leading up to the actual competition is motivating.
-At LUSEM case competitions are arranged in corporation with the student union LundaEkonomerna, sponsoring partner organisations, and our case academy faculty.
+At LUSEM, case competitions are arranged in corporation with the student union LundaEkonomerna, sponsoring partner organisations, and our case academy faculty.

 Case competition training activities

 Over a two-week period, three cases are solved under time pressure in groups of four students.
 In each case session, each team of four will be given three hours to deliberate on the business case at hand.
-During this time, teams review the issue, develop a recommendation – including alternatives, implementation plan, financial considerations – and create a presentation to be delivered to the panel of judges.
+During this time, teams review the issue, develop a recommendation – including alternatives, implementation plan, and financial considerations – and create a presentation to be delivered to the panel of judges.

-The three teams’ presentations are followed by a question and answer session with the judges of LUSEM faculty and invited external executives, providing detailed evaluation forms and direct feedback.
+The three teams’ presentations are followed by a question and answer session, with the judges of LUSEM faculty and invited external executives providing detailed evaluation forms and direct feedback.

 Interaction with society and business